GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 width: 700 px
 ---
 :::
-Make sure to add all newly created layers to the **Model_outputs** group in QGIS.
-Afterwards, relocate them to their appropriate final groups for further processing.

 <!-- Do we need a video here to show how to run the model? -->